Stefan4472/bayerische-landtagswahl/README.md

 # Setup

-*Note: It is recommended you install all Python packages into their own virtual environment.*
+*Note: It is recommended you install all Python packages into a virtual environment.*

 ## Install the internal database package